cloud-gov/cg-site/content/docs/compliance/ato-process.md

 APPATO -->| | PRO(Put app in production)
 {{< /diagrams >}}

-You can usually start step 3 (working on your system and preparing your ATO materials) before step 2 (cloud.gov ATO) is complete, but this depends on your AOs -- ask them!

 Steps in more detail:

 1. Early in your process, talk to your AOs and explain your plans so that you get on the right track to ATO.